To report a problem regarding streets, roadworks or issues on the transport network or to provide feedback you can:

 When will the rebuild be completed?

-The horizontal infrastructure rebuild is scheduled to be completed in 2016.
+The horizontal infrastructure rebuild has predominantely been completed as of the end of 2016.
 The work programme has been prioritised over five years with funding allocated based on the consistent delivery of projects.

 Work is carefully planned, balancing conflicting needs, including keeping traffic moving, and sequenced within available budget constraints.